rohanharikr/RaviKumarPillai/about.md

   </div>
 </section>

-He was **Lead Internal Consultant** for strategic transformation aand turnaround projects.
+He was **Lead Internal Consultant** for strategic transformation and turnaround projects.
 He has consulted in **Organization Design, Total Rewards Management and Executive Compensation, Leadership Coaching and Mentoring.**

 Reach out to me at [hello@ravikumarpillai.com](mailto:hello@ravikumarpillai.com) or [chat on WhatsApp](https://wa.me/919995805987)